ssvassiliev/Summer_School_General/_episodes/07-input_output.md

 ## Moving data on and off a cluster

 - "Internet" cabling varies a lot.
 100Mbit/s widespread, 1Gbit becoming common, 10Gbit or more between *most* CC sites
-- Canarie is the Canadian research network.
+- CANARIE is the Canadian research network.
 Check out their [Network website](https://www.canarie.ca/network/)
 - Firewalls sometimes the problem - security versus speed

 - Filesystem at sending or receiving end often the bottleneck (SAN or simple disk)
-- What are typical disk I/O rates?
+- What are the typical disk I/O rates?
 See above!
 Highly variable!

 > ## Estimating transfer times
 > 1. How long to move a gigabyte at 100Mbit/s?